nkibrislioglu/Customer-Segmentation-with-Arvato/README.md

 Each row of the demographics files represents a single person, but also includes information outside of individuals, including information about their household, building, and neighborhood.
 The "CUSTOMERS" file contains three extra columns ('CUSTOMER_GROUP', 'ONLINE_PURCHASE', and 'PRODUCT_GROUP'), which provide broad information about the customers depicted in the file.
 The original "MAILOUT" file included one additional column, "RESPONSE", which indicated whether each recipient became a customer of the company or not.
 This column enables us to run a supervised learning model.

 There are also two supplementary files which includes additional information about features, meaning and their coding.
 **DIAS Information Levels - Attributes 2017.xlsx:** A top-level list of attributes and descriptions, organized by informational category.
 **DIAS Attributes - Values 2017.xlsx:** A a detailed mapping of data values for each feature in alphabetical order.

 Under the terms and conditions, I am not allowed to share the data files.

 ## File Descriptions
 There are five jupiter notebooks and two csv files in this repository.
 Data files were explained under the understanding the data section.
-File names are
+File names are:

 * Avarto_Project_Workbook.ipynb: Includes data preprocessing, supervised and unsupervised learing codes

 * Report.pdf: The report of the findings

 * Terms.pdf:  The terms and conditions to use the data sets